syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 ---
 layout: post
-title: Selection in UWP SfTreeGrid | Syncfusion®
+title: Selection in UWP TreeGrid | Syncfusion®
-description: Selection in UWP SfTreeGrid supports row and cell selection with single, multiple, and extended modes with navigation.
+description: Selection in UWP TreeGrid supports row and cell selection with single, multiple, and extended modes with navigation.
 platform: uwp
-control: SfTreeGrid
+control: TreeGrid
 documentation: ug
 ---

-# Selection in UWP SfTreeGrid
+# Selection in UWP TreeGrid

 SfTreeGrid allows you select one or more rows.